 - Kind words from well-wishers bring you no comfort at all.

 - You feel stigmatized, so you are reluctant to talk about your loved one’s death.

-Once again, each of these feelings are natural reactions the shock of the loss of a loved one to overdose.
+Once again, each of these feelings is natural reactions to the shock of the loss of a loved one to an overdose.
 Understand that your feelings are neither good nor bad – they simply exist.
 You don’t have to feel guilty for your feelings, and you don’t have to be controlled by them, either.